 1. What is different and special about this program?

-The Graduate Program in Biomedical Science and Translational Medicine focuses on biomedical research and its applications to medicine.
-Students are offered a clinical focus to their research studies and require completion of clinical rotations in combination with their coursework.
+The PhD Program in Biomedical and Translational Sciences focuses on biomedical research and its applications to medicine.
+Students are offered the opportunity to focus on the translational relevance of their laboratory research.

 2. Do all students receive financial assistance?

 Students pursuing a PhD in biomedical and translational sciences are offered a $41,000 per annum stipend as well as health benefits/medical coverage.
 Students pursuing a MS degree do not receive a stipend or benefits.

 Students are required to submit official undergraduate (or graduate, if applicable) transcripts, official GRE scores, a written personal statement and three recommendation letters describing their laboratory experiences.

 4. How do I apply to the PhD program?